-- the rate of progress and costs of our clinical trials, preclinical studies and other discovery and research and development activities; - the costs associated with establishing manufacturing and commercialization capabilities; - the costs of acquiring or investing in businesses, product candidates and technologies; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and timing of seeking and obtaining FDA and other regulatory approvals; - the effect of competing technological and market developments; and - the economic and other terms and timing of any collaboration, licensing or other arrangements into which we may enter.
+- the rate of progress and cost of our clinical trials, preclinical studies and other discovery and research and development activities; - the costs associated with establishing manufacturing and commercialization capabilities; - the costs of acquiring or investing in businesses, product candidates and technologies; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the costs and timing of seeking and obtaining FDA and other regulatory approvals; - the effect of competing technological and market developments; - the economic and other terms and timing of any collaboration, licensing or other arrangements into which we may enter; and. - the impact of the Company being a public entity.